 Whilst on our holiday Philip asked me a great question.
 He said, ‘Our honeymoon in Kauai, our 10th Anniversary in Paris or our 20th at the Vana Belle – which has been your favourite?’
 Yes, he could have included many other countries and many other stays and hotels in that question because as I said earlier, life has provided us with the opportunity to explore much of the beauty the globe has to offer.

 For the purpose of this conversation though, we focused on our milestones and our 20th being referred to as a modern-day milestone.
 My response, “Definitely our 20th.
-Yes, the other places have been extraordinary and they were great in their own ways but the people have made the difference and have made this experience rich beyond anything.
+Yes, the other places have been extraordinary and they were great in their own ways.
+But the Thai people and their hospitality have made this experience rich beyond anything.
 We will talk of this for years to come and we will remember fondly our 20th Anniversary.
-Strangely, the experience helped us make our commitment to the next 20 years and that has happened through the love and care of the people of the Vana Belle.
+Strangely, the experience helped us make our commitment to the next 20 years.
+That is how the hospitality, love and care of the people of the Vana Belle impacted us so deeply.

-Reflecting on our relationship, the rest of our lives and the people who we are constantly surrounded by I am reminded of this quote by M. K. Soni –
+Reflecting on our relationship, the rest of our lives and the people who we are constantly surrounded.
+I am reminded of this quote by M. K. Soni.
+“A house is made of brick and mortar, but home is made by the people who live there.”